jetedonner/jetedonner.github.io/_posts/2024-01-06-macOS-reversing-executables-howto-insert-section.md

 ### Check the target hello_world app in Ghidra

-Once again open the original hello_world from our last tutiôrial in Ghidra and disassemble it.
+Once again open the original hello_world from our last tutorial in Ghidra and disassemble it.
 Goto the main function and find the call to \_checkInput().

 ```nasm